 Real Estate Investment Trusts (REITs) are revolutionizing investment opportunities in India, offering a unique way to earn a steady income from real estate without direct ownership.
 REITs generate income through rental revenues, dividends, and capital gains, each taxed differently.
 Rental income is taxed as per the investor’s slab rate, while dividend income is tax-free if the corporate tax is already paid by the REIT’s Special Purpose Vehicles (SPVs).
 Capital gains are classified into short-term (taxed at 15%) and long-term (taxed at 10% above ₹1 lakh).

-For non-resident investors, similar taxation rules apply, with variations like a 20% tax on dividends.
-REITs also benefit from pass-through taxation and lower long-term capital gains tax, making them an attractive investment.
+Similar taxation rules apply for non-resident investors, with variations like a 20% tax on dividends.
+REITs also benefit from pass-through taxation and lower long-term capital gains tax, making them attractive investments.
 As the REIT market evolves, understanding taxation and staying updated on policies can help investors maximize returns and contribute to India’s growing real estate sector.

 To better understand REIT taxation, let’s compare it with physical real estate and mutual funds: